theta-data/theta-data-api/docs/theta-rpc.md

 ## GetBlock

-This Field returns the details of the block.
+This field returns the details of the block.

 **Query Parameters**